ua-datalab/geospatial_2025/README.md

 This technical series aims to give a broad overview of developments in GeoAI and demystify the jargon and concepts for researchers working with GIS/Remote Sensing tools.
 We will demonstrate a handful of emerging tools, all free and open-source, and provide the attendees with many resources to continue their own exploration.

 The series is **FREE** and open to all University of Arizona personnel and is tailored for graduate students, postdocs, and early career faculty looking to expand their geospatial skills.
-Basic knowledge of scripting languages (e.i., python) and some prior geospatial experience will be helpful.
+Basic knowledge of scripting languages (i.e., python) and some prior geospatial experience will be helpful.
 Please [register here for the workshop](https://uarizona.co1.qualtrics.com/jfe/form/SV_6EwvE8pKzvNI9Mi)